Top employers are looking for graduates who go further during their time at university.

 At the Business School, we offer a range of opportunities for you to develop the skills and experience that will boost your CV and make you stand out from the crowd.

 Our dedicated employability team will help you to develop the professional skills and experience that top graduate employers are looking for.

 - Optional years - all of our courses include the opportunity to spend a year in industry or studying abroad, extending your degree to four years.
 These opportunities are a brilliant way to enhance your degree and many students achieve much higher results in their final year after the experience.

 - Professional mentoring - our Nurturing Talent Mentor Scheme connects undergraduate students with professionals from industry.

 - Peer Assisted Study Scheme (PASS) - you can enhance your academic learning and work-related skills through participation in in our Peer Assisted Study Scheme (PASS) by becoming a course representative or ambassador, undertaking a research summer project or joining a volunteering scheme.

 - Improve your entrepreneurial skills - the University of Leeds Centre for Enterprise and Entrepreneurship Studies provides practical support, materials and guidance to all those who are interested in gaining new skills and improving their enterprise background.
-If you are already an entrepreneur with a business plan you may be interested in applying for the year in enterprise (a variation of the year in industry) during your degree.

 - From study to work - as well as the opportunities above, you'll have access to a wealth of facilities and support which will help you to stand out from the crowd when you graduate.
 This includes a specialist second year module 'From Study to Work', which helps you to secure placement opportunities and prepare for a professional career.
 You will also be able to keep track of your progress using the Leeds for Life online facility which helps you to recognise and record your personal, professional and academic development and to articulate your skills and knowledge to employers.